describo/describo.github.io/src/tour.md

         image:  "/images/guide-transform/transform1.webp",
     },
     {
-        text: `<p>If you register with describo.cloud and purchase credits, Describo can perform Optical Character Recoginition (OCR) and entity recognition of your data.
+        text: `<p>Describo can perform Optical Character Recoginition (OCR) and entity recognition of your data.
 Even without the cloud service, you can mark up entities and create rich datasets of entities mentioned in your data.</p>
         <p>
         <a href="/docs/guide/transcribing-content" target="_blank">See the documentation for more information.</a>